 By using a continuous improvement model, Nevada strives to help as many homeowners as possible by relying on metrics and program performance.
 Additionally, there is a close partnership with other state programs and servicers.
-Although Nevada does not directly work with investors or state or local agencies that hold mortgage portfolios, best practices are developed through direct coordination with servicers to come up with creative solutions to assist homeowners with mortgage related delinquencies, principal reduction, and forward payments.
-To date, Nevada has partnered with 81 mortgage servicers to service Nevada homeowners affected financially by the COVID-19 pandemic.
+Best practices are developed through direct coordination with other HAF states and servicers to achieve creative and viable solutions to assist homeowners in the following areas: mortgage related delinquencies, principal reduction, and forward payments.
+To date, Nevada is partnered with 81 mortgage servicers to service Nevada homeowners affected financially by the COVID-19 pandemic.
 Nevada has also participated in regular calls and meetings with the National Council of State Housing Agencies (NCSHA), other state HAF programs, State Housing Finance Agencies, and servicers to develop the Common Data File (CDF) protocol, and to share up-to-date information and best practices.
-Various servicer roundtables were held to discuss development, implementation, and program changes of the Nevada HAF Plan and program changes.
+Various servicer roundtables continue to be held to discuss program and system development and program changes.
 Most recently, Nevada collaborated with a group of mortgage servicers to hold a webinar for distressed homeowners.
 Homeowners were able to ask questions and learn how to complete an application through a short video tutorial.

-6 Table excludes assistance provided to homeowners on standalone housing related expenses such as taxes, homeowner's insurance, & HOAs.
+&lt;sup>6 Table excludes assistance provided to homeowners on standalone housing related expenses such as taxes, homeowner's insurance, & HOAs.